jonfernandez12/FRIDAY_code_challenge/docs/technical/faced_problems.md

  ```

 ## Regex
-I need to learn what is regex from the very beginning, we find some useful websites as that given a regex explain what was defining each character.
-Finally I decided to use "^(\b\D+\b)?\s*(\b.*?\d.*?\b)\s*(\b\D+\b)?$" as is the one with better splitting results.
+I need to learn what is regex from the very beginning, I find some useful websites as that given a regex explain what was defining each character.
+Finally I decided to use "^(\b\D+\b)?\s*(\b.*?\d.*?\b)\s*(\b\D+\b)?$" as is the one with better splitting results for the data given.

 ## Deepparse
-We try a pre-trained machine learning classification method to see if we get better results than with the regex method, we need to understand how to extract data from the output returned by the model and which models where available using the library and which one was better for this purpose.
-As if we were not worried about cpu limitations we used 'best' model.
+I try a pre-trained machine learning classification method to see if I get better results than with the regex method, I need to understand how to extract data from the output returned by the model and which models where available using the library and which one was better for this purpose.
+As I was not worried about cpu limitations I used 'best' model.

  ```{bibliography}
     author = {Marouane Yassine and David Beauchemin},